ButlerFuqua/hey-buddy-podcast/content/updates/2022-10-12-we-changed-the-name-to-hey-buddy.md

 W﻿e review movies, share recommendations, and talk about cool, paranormal stuff.

-Join us as we catch up on life, movies, spirituality, and of course sasquatch.
+Join us as we catch up on life, movies, spirituality, and movies.